The User Interface

-This contains three tabbed views: Project, DBMS, Excluded
+This contains three tabbed explorer views: Project, DBMS, Excluded

-The topmost level is the Project node and the label represents the project's name - which corresponds to the name of the file it is saved in.
+In the Project tab, the topmost level is the Project node and the label represents the project's name - which corresponds to the name of the file it is saved in.
 The full path of the project file, if it has already been saved, will be shown in the Properties Window when the Project node is selected.
 Hovering the mouse over this node shall also display the path as a tooltip.

 The blue column names indicate that they have been marked as Sensitive by the user and must be masked.

-The current selection in the Project view can define the scope of what is shown in several other Windows, including:
+The current selection in the explorer views can define the scope of what is shown in several other Windows, including:

 Project Diagram Window